-Standard My Art My Way residencies consist of teaching eight one-hour sessions.
+Standard My Art My Way residencies consist of teaching six to eight one-hour sessions.
 Teaching artists must complete lesson plans prior to each session and an evaluation at the end of residency, among other requirements outlined in individual offer letters.
 Residencies are not guaranteed for all artists in our registry as it is based on the specific needs of each county.
 Some teaching artists may receive multiple residencies in a school year, especially if they are willing to travel to neighboring counties.
-Click here for more information on the different types of residencies and their requirements.

 SITE Residency Paperwork

 Media Release for Virtual Residencies

 Media Release for In-Person Residencies

 ARTIST Residency Paperwork (all residencies except Miami performances, which can be found below)

 Preplanning Document for Museum Partnerships